lraganit-star/non_linear_regression_casestudy/README.md

 it tends to over-fit on the more expensive equipment.
 I.e, if you're off by 20% for an inexpensive piece of equipment, that might be $20, but for an expensive piece of equipment, that might be $2,000.
 If using a loss function such as MAE, MSE or RMSE, it will work to reduce the error on the expensive equipment, at the cost of worse predictions on the low price equipment.

 To solve this problem, tranform the target column (`'SalePrice'`)  using a log-tranform.
-This will result in a loss function as shown (if using RMSE):
+This will result in a loss function that is sensitive to the ratio of predicted to actual, which takes its minimum value when *p* = *a* as shown (if using RMSE):

 ![Root Mean Squared Logarithmic Error](images/rmsle.png)